about

 The randform blog is an initiative of the daytar group (timh,nad).
-The randform blog is fed by people with interests that intersect somewhere between art and science.
+The randform blog is a private blog which is fed by people with interests that intersect somewhere between art and science.
 Entries are reflecting the personal opinions and views of the respective authors and not necessarily the ones of the daytar group.

 Our world is dramatically changing.
 Navigation within this world can be quite complex.
 Abstraction and perception interweave more and more.
 This affects art and design, where computational aspects are of growing importance.
 But this affects also math and physics, where perceptionally accessible auxiliary constructions (computer algebra systems, visualizations etc.) enter growingly the pure abstraction.